Passage Bio Reports Fourth Quarter and Full-Year 2022 Financial Results and Provides Recent Business Highlights

 Management to host conference call today at 8:30 a.m.
 ET

-/EIN News/ -- PHILADELPHIA, March 06, 2023 (GLOBE NEWSWIRE) -- Passage Bio, Inc. (Nasdaq: PASG), a clinical-stage genetic medicines company focused on developing transformative therapies for central nervous system (CNS) disorders, today reported financial results for the fourth quarter and full-year ended December 31, 2022 and provided recent business highlights.
+PHILADELPHIA, March 06, 2023 (GLOBE NEWSWIRE) -- Passage Bio, Inc. PASG, a clinical-stage genetic medicines company focused on developing transformative therapies for central nervous system (CNS) disorders, today reported financial results for the fourth quarter and full-year ended December 31, 2022 and provided recent business highlights.

 "We recently presented encouraging interim safety, biomarker and efficacy data on PBGM01 in the first 3 cohorts in our Imagine-1 study for GM1 gangliosidosis, giving us further confidence that PBGM01 continues to exert a biological effect across infantile GM1 patients.
 We look forward to continuing to generate data with a planned Cohort 4 data readout expected mid-year, and based on the promising data we've seen so far, expanding the study to treat patients at an even higher dose," said William Chou, M.D., chief executive officer of Passage Bio.
 "We are also pleased to report that enrollment efforts are well underway in our upliFT-D trial in FTD, and we expect to report initial safety and biomarker data from Cohort 1 in the second half of this year.
 2023 is an exciting year for Passage as we focus on operational execution and generation of clinical data across our two lead programs.
 We are supported by a strong balance sheet with cash runway into the first half of 2025 and remain committed to generating value for both patients and stakeholders as we work to develop life transforming therapeutics for devastating CNS disorders."